Searches, sorrow in wake of Ida's destructive, deadly floods

 “It’s not just saying to people you have to get out of your apartment,” de Blasio said.
 “It’s going door to door with our first responders and other city agencies to get people out.”

-Associated Press writers Jim Mustian and Karen Matthews in New York City, Marina Villeneuve and Michael Hill in Albany, Claudia Lauer in Philadelphia, Wayne Parry in Manville, New Jersey and Seth Borenstein in Washington contributed to this report.
+Parry reported from Manville, New Jersey.
+Associated Press writers Bobby Caina Calvan, Jim Mustian and Karen Matthews in New York City, Marina Villeneuve and Michael Hill in Albany, Claudia Lauer in Philadelphia and Seth Borenstein in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.